seyramgabriel/HNG-Linux-User-Creation-Bash-Script/README.md

     # Hash the password
     hashed_password=$(openssl passwd -6 "$password")
 ```
-This hashes or encodes the plain text password
+This hashes or encodes the plain text password.

 ### Block 15
 ```